maxmacfarlane/vending-machine/README.md

 Follow the on-screen instructions to interact with the vending machine.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-This project was built as a learning exercise and is based on a simple vending machine simulation.

 # Vue Vending Machine

 This project is a work in progress.
 More updates will be added soon.

+## License

+These projects are licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+These projects were built as a learning exercises and are based on a simple vending machine simulation.